ALASdoo/alasdoo.uiskel/README.md

 Twitter Boostrap was used as a starting point for styling and we ended up with a fully customized version of it by stripping out parts that we don't use and putting in extra styles that are needed by Plone.
-We packaged in the basic bootstrap's styles, so they just need to be enabled in order to use the stripped out parts.
+We packaged in the basic bootstrap's styles as well, so they just need to be enabled in order to use the stripped out parts.
 The javascript plugins are also included.